rhit-netsos/netsec-public/docs/labs/lab4.md

 useful for our experiment.

 1. To generate a TCP syn packet at port 9587 you can use;
-   `hping3 -c 1 -S -p 9587 server` on the client container.
+   `sudo hping3 -c 1 -S -p 9587 server` on the client container.

 2. Similarly to generate a syn packet at port 23, you can use:
-   `hping3 -c 1 -S -p 23 server`.
+   `sudo hping3 -c 1 -S -p 23 server`.

 3. To start the `telnet` session, you can use `telnet server` on the client container.

 To test rule 1, simply start a `telnet` connection and it shouldn't go through.

-To test rule 2, send a syn packet to port 9587 using `hping3 -c 1 -S -p 9587 server` and make sure that your table has updated.
+To test rule 2, send a syn packet to port 9587 using `sudo hping3 -c 1 -S -p 9587 server` and make sure that your table has updated.
 Then, wait for 10 seconds, and make sure that your table have updated correctly again.

-To test rule 3, first send a syn packet using `hping3 -c 1 -S -p 9587 server` and make sure that the table has updated.
-Within 10 seconds, send another syn packets to any other port (other than 23) using `hping3 -c 1 -S -p 9588 server`.
+To test rule 3, first send a syn packet using `sudo hping3 -c 1 -S -p 9587 server` and make sure that the table has updated.
+Within 10 seconds, send another syn packets to any other port (other than 23) using `sudo hping3 -c 1 -S -p 9588 server`.

-To test correct port knocking sequence, you can use `hping3 -c 1 -S -p 9587 server ; telnet server` and the telnet session should be established and you can login.
+To test correct port knocking sequence, you can use `sudo hping3 -c 1 -S -p 9587 server ; telnet server` and the telnet session should be established and you can login.

 To test rule 4, make sure the `telnet` connection is established and wait for 45 seconds before trying to type anything in the `telnet` terminal, it should